-Return to Thompson Bay Settlement via Geordie Bay, drop off your bikes and head for the cafés for a well-earned afternoon tea – or the bar for a long cool drink – taking in the view of Perth’s city skyline on the ocean horizon.
+Return to Thomson Bay Settlement via Geordie Bay and head to the cafés for a well-earned afternoon tea – or the bar for a long cool drink – taking in the view of Perth’s city skyline on the ocean horizon.

 Head back to the jetty to catch the afternoon ferry back to Perth, Fremantle or Hillarys.

 *Distances marked with * include travel from Perth-to-Port by road and Port-to-Rottnest by ferry.

 **Rottnest Island is a Class A reserve which means it's car-free.
 Distances marked with ** and shown on the map are based on travel via bicycle.